imedkrisna/krisna/content/en/talk/bukuppia/index.md

 projects: []
 ---

-Pada hari Kamis 10 September 2020, saya berkesempatan menjadi host sekaligus moderator di acara webinar dan bedah buku Mewujudkan Indonesia 4.0: Kumpulan pemikiran pelajar Indonesia di Australia.
-Acara ini terselenggara berkat kerjasama Perkumpulan Pelajar Indonesia di Australia atau PPI Australia dan Sobat Cyber Indonesia.
+On Thursday, September 10<sup>th</sup> 2020, I was appointed as a host as well as moderator in a webinar series of our book (in Bahasa Indonesia), "Mewujudkan Indonesia 4.0: Kumpulan pemikiran pelajar Indonesia di Australia."
+This event is a joint effort of Indonesian Students’ Association of Australia (PPI Australia) and Sobat Cyber Indonesia.

-Acara pada hari ini adalah salah satu dari serangkaian acara grand launching buku Mewujudkan Indonesia 4.0: Kumpulan pemikiran pelajar Indonesia di Australia yang diterbitkan oleh Yayasan Pustaka Obor Indonesia.
-Grand Launching buku ini telah dilaksanakan di KBRI Australia dan di dunia maya tepat seminggu sebelumnya pada tanggal 3 September 2020.
-Kemudian, kami menyelenggarakan serangkaian acara bedah buku untuk setiap aspek atau bidang yang dibahas di buku ini.
-Jangan lewatkan rangkaian acara lainnya yang detilnya dapat anda lihat di Instagram PPI Australia di [@ppiaustralia](https://www.instagram.com/ppiaustralia/?hl=en)

-Acara kali ini fokus pada aspek ekonomi, industri dan investasi dari buku ini.
-Beberapa narasumber yang turut berpartisipasi adalah:
+This event is a part of a series of launching our book.
+The Grand launching was conducted with a collaboration with Indonesian embassy in Canberra a week before, September 3<sup>rd</sup> 2020 to be exact.
+We then follow it up with webinars for each of a section after that.
+The detailed webinar series is available at PPI Australia's instagram account, [@ppiaustralia](https://www.instagram.com/ppiaustralia/?hl=en)

+In this event focused on economics, the speakers are:

-- Professor doctor Suharnomo, Dekan FEB Universitas Diponegoro sekaligus Ketua Asosiasi Fakultas Ekonomi dan Bisnis Indonesia (AFEBI).
+- Professor doctor Suharnomo, Dekan FEB Universitas Diponegoro, also the head of Indonesian association of economic and business faculty (AFEBI).
-- Aditia Prasta, ST., MM, Kepala Indonesia Investment Promotion Center (IIPC) London.
+- Aditia Prasta, ST., MM, head of Indonesia Investment Promotion Center (IIPC) London.
-- Monasisca Noviani, pelajar di Monash University, Melbourne dan salah satu penulis buku Mewujudkan Indonesia 4.0: Kumpulan pemikiran pelajar Indonesia di Australia

-Acara ini sendiri dibuka dengan *keynote speak* dari Menteri Perindustrian, Bapak Dr. Agus Gumiwang Kartasasmita, M.Si.
-Beliau memberikan sedikit gambaran mengenai kondisi perekonomian dan industri manufaktur di Indonesia, serta bagaimana COVID-19 membuat Indonesia harus mengupdate sedikit aspek dari Making Indonesia 4.0, utamanya memberikan tekanan pentingnya berinvestasi di industri farmasi dan alat kesehatan.
+- Monasisca Noviani, a master student from Monash University, Melbourne and also one of the author of a chapter in the book

+The keynote speaker of this event was Indonesian Ministry of Industry, Dr. Agus Gumiwang Kartasasmita, M.Si.
+The Minister share a little bit about Indonesian economy and manufacturing in Indonesia, and how it was impacted by the COVID-19.
+Making Indonesia 4.0 is also experiencing some revisions amid the pandemic.

-Acara ini disiarkan di [{{< icon name="youtube" pack="fab" >}}Sobat Cyber Indonesia](https://www.youtube.com/channel/UCl_e8NwGVoNhSGr8tniUHGg).
-Paparan dari Menteri Perindustrian dan para narasumber dapat diakses di [{{< icon name="google-drive" pack="fab" >}}google drive](https://drive.google.com/drive/folders/12E8567Ibdex1FfE5ColmqvKeKmIQx8Wn?usp=sharing), atau ketuk `slides` di atas.
+The webinar is recorded in [{{< icon name="youtube" pack="fab" >}}Sobat Cyber Indonesia](https://www.youtube.com/channel/UCl_e8NwGVoNhSGr8tniUHGg), while the slides are available at this [{{< icon name="google-drive" pack="fab" >}}google drive](https://drive.google.com/drive/folders/12E8567Ibdex1FfE5ColmqvKeKmIQx8Wn?usp=sharing).
+The video started from min 22:55 and in Bahasa Indonesia.

-Berikut rekamannya dari kanal [{{< icon name="youtube" pack="fab" >}}Sobat Cyber Indonesia](https://www.youtube.com/channel/UCl_e8NwGVoNhSGr8tniUHGg).
-Acara dimulai dari menit 22:55, jadi langsung diskip saja ke menit 22:55 yah!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sqfMf4WN_d4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>